-“Good child.
+Father then broke the tense atmosphere with a languid smile.
+"Good child.
 You may go to bed now.
 It's late.
-We'll let you get used to your new body for a day.”
-Father then broke the tense atmosphere with a languid smile.
+We'll let you get used to your new body for a day."

-There are four main capturable love targets – all of which correspond to the main elements, unsurprisingly, their appearances also match the colour of their element.
+There are four main capturable love targets, all of which correspond to the main elements, unsurprisingly, their appearances also match the colour of their element.
 Starting from the easiest route to the hardest we firstly have Dmitri Hammond, and he has the element of earth (green).
-In the game, he has the largest build out of all the love targets, however he is the gentle giant kind of guy with forest green hair and eyes, along with glasses -despite his somewhat roguish attitude- he's quite a cute one.
-Although he does come from a family of royal knights and is actually created with the knight-in-shining-armour trope in mind.
+In the game, he has the largest build out of all the love targets, however he is the gentle giant kind of guy with forest green hair and eyes, along with glasses.
+Despite his somewhat roguish attitude, he's quite a cute one.
+Since he does come from a family of royal knights, he is obviously created with the knight-in-shining-armour trope in mind.

 Next is Zephyr Reve, the genius shota love target, despite only being a year younger and being taller than the in-game MC (but only by an inch or two); he comes from the richest merchant family.
+Despite his family starting out as merchants, his parents were conferred a noble title as a reward for their assistance during the time when the country was going through an economic crisis.
 Zephyr has the element of wind (yellow) with the appearance of caramel hair and yellow topaz eyes.
-He is the soft and kind-hearted, healing sort of character who looks frail but can surprise you with his strong protectiveness.
+He is the soft, kind-hearted, and healing sort of character who looks frail, but can surprise you with his strong protectiveness.

-Then there is my brother, Virgil Imitheos, the water (blue) elementalist and is the oldest of the love targets; same with the in-game MC he is five years older than me.
-Virgil is the scholarly type who normally displays a strict attitude but when you read between the lines of his words it can make one's heart go "Awww.”
-Similar to mother, he has azure-violet hair which he has kept long (practically as long as mine, most likely due to father's original appearance) and cerulean eyes.
-Our parent’s titles are that of Grande (equivalent to Duke in my previous life’s history) and Royal Researcher, so it comes to no surprise that he was the teacher character in the game.
+Then there is my brother, Virgil Imitheos, the water (blue) elementalist and is the oldest of the love targets.
+Similarly, with the in-game MC, he is five years older than me.
+Virgil is the scholarly type who normally displays a strict attitude, but when you read between the lines of his words it can make one's heart go "Awww."
+Just like Mother, he has azure-lilac hair which he has kept long (practically as long as mine, most likely due to him emulating father's appearance) and azure eyes.
+He takes after Mother who is a well-respected Royal Researcher, so it comes to no surprise that he was the teacher character in the game.

-What the fuck?
-The MC's heroine halo is stupidly strong… It's no wonder I wasn't so fond of 'shoujo' in my previous life (although I may or may not have read and watched quite a lot of said genre).
+What the fuck?!
+The MC's heroine halo is stupidly strong!
+It's no wonder I wasn't so fond of 'shoujo' in my previous life...
+Although, I may or may not have read and watched quite a lot of said genre.

 "Why the hell does an otome have this kind of gameplay?!"
 My friend and I exclaimed.
 The game's RPG element was actually pretty good too.
 Hiding this precious gem in a typical otome game?!
 What the fuck were the game-makers thinking?!

 Once we had finally gotten Vain to appear, the typical otome game format came back and I gave back the controls to my otome game master friend.
-With the fiery glint in her eyes reappearing she promised for both our sakes that she would conquer him, by now I had realized that I was completely swept into her flow.
-Alas, no matter what the conversation offered, Vain stayed elusive.
+With the fiery glint in her eyes reappearing she promised for both our sakes that she would conquer him.
+With those words, I had realized that I was completely swept into her flow.
+But alas, no matter what the conversation offered, Vain stayed elusive.

 Oh, right.
-“Vell” is my nickname.
+'Vell' is my nickname.
 Currently, I was still in Vain's body and I had insisted on watching Virgil's magic training.
 I was told to relax while getting used to this body, and so I had decided to watch Virgil whilst being served apple juice on a seat under a tree on this fine spring day.

-Glancing at the cool glass of juice, he gave a simple “Thank you”, drank some, did some stretches and went back to his training.
+Glancing at the cool glass of juice, he gave a simple thank you, drank some, did some stretches and went back to his training.
 As nicely as I could, I asked the maid next to me, Ana, to pour more juice for me.